 There is probably a "light bulb" joke in here somewhere.

 Now, it would be easy to blame the UNC players here after all it is a simple transaction right?
-The other team defers, you take the ball and viola we play football.
+The other team defers, you take the ball and voila we play football.
 Apparently not as simple as we would portend.
 Before we are too hard on the Tar Heel captains we must take into consideration the third party involved in these negotiations.

 A man whose reputation is synonymous with college football games being brought to a debilitating crawl by ceaseless number of replays, penalties and other hijinks.